lukejanicke/notes/macOS Keyboard Shortcuts.md

 ## Window tiling keyboard shortcuts

-These shortcuts have been remapped in Settings / Keyboard / Keyboard Shortcuts… / App Shortcuts.
+These shortcuts can be mapped in Settings / Keyboard / Keyboard Shortcuts… / App Shortcuts.
 See [Mac window tiling icons & keyboard shortcuts](https://sUpport.apple.com/en-au/guide/mac-help/mchl9674d0b0/mac) for all shortcuts and defaults.

 > [!warning] Conflicts
 > Some of these key maps conflict with app-specific shortcuts.
 For example, most of them conflict with other commands in Visual Studio Code.
 These conflicts will need to be resolved on a per app basis.